Report: Ukrainian bases in communities endangering civilians - NewsBreak

 Report: Ukrainian bases in communities endangering civilians

-POKROVSK, Ukraine — (AP) — Ukrainian forces have exposed civilians to Russian attacks at times by basing themselves in schools, residential buildings and other places in populated areas, according to a report Amnesty International published Thursday.
+Ukrainian forces have exposed civilians to Russian attacks at times by basing themselves in schools, residential buildings and other places in populated areas , according to a report Amnesty International published Thursday.

 Ukrainian President Volodymyr Zelenskyy angrily denounced the report, saying Amnesty International “tries to amnesty the terrorist state and shift the responsibility from the aggressor to the victim.”